What Are Assets And What Are Liabilities?

 Online business is easy for anyone to set up and operate, even from foreign countries.
 During my vacation in Thailand, I met several online entrepreneurs who have a website selling ebooks on fitness, gardening, etc., to customers in USA and Europe.

-Pick your hobby and setup your website.
+Pick your hobby and setup your website using my Bluehost affiliate link.
 Even if your hobby is watching movies, you could leverage that into an online business of writing reviews and generate income.
 There is a limited downside with online business due to extremely low setup and operational cost.
 Worst case, you can shut your website if you don’t want to continue.

 Sites like Flippa are also an option if you want to buy websites.
 However, it is always better to create your own website and get started.
 Even if you decide to later buy safe income producing websites; the knowledge you gain by creating your own website would be useful in evaluating the purchase and also operating the websites.